mue/docs/src/pages/support.md

 Contact Form: https://muetab.com/contact

 ## Twitter
-If you need to contact us via Twitter, we sometimes read the messages sent to our account.
+If you need to contact us via Twitter, we read the messages sent to our account.
+Please note that it is not checked too often, so responses may be delayed.

 Twitter: [@getmue](https://twitter.com/getmue)

 ## Facebook
-We also sometimes check our Facebook page.
+We also check our Facebook page.
+Please note that it is not checked too often, so responses may be delayed.

 Facebook: [muetab](https://www.facebook.com/muetab)